-January 25, 2018 Reaching the Millennial Drinker on the Path to Discovery
+January 25, 2018 Reaching the Millennial Drinker with Product Discovery

-The alcoholic beverage market in the US has been growing slowly but steadily in the past, with beer sales traditionally leading, followed by wine and spirits.
+The alcoholic beverage market in the US had been growing slowly but steadily in the past, with beer sales traditionally leading, followed by wine and spirits.
 However, as millennials reach the legal drinking age, these trends are shifting.
-Beer sales are slowing down and alcohol consumption is falling, but overall sales revenues are still growing, as young drinkers prefer higher value products.
+Beer sales are slowing down and alcohol consumption is falling, but overall sales revenues are still growing, as millennial drinkers prefer higher value products.

 According to research by Nielsen, millennials consume less alcohol compared to baby boomers, and they consume it differently.
 They are more selective and willing to try new things, posing a challenge to alcohol marketers who try to influence their drinking choices.

 Staying on Top of Consumer Trends